federicoambrosino/web-site/_pages/teaching/2019-fall-phys-401.md

 ## News

+* Dec.
+02: Pset 10 has been posted below.
 * Nov.
 15: Pset 09 has been posted below.
 * Nov.
-2: Pset 08 has been posted below.
+02: Pset 08 has been posted below.
 * Oct.
 20: Pset 07 has been posted below.
 * Oct.
 09: The midterm (a.k.a pset 06) has been posted below.
 * Sep.
 29: Pset 05 has been posted below.